IJGUEVARA/Bayesian-model-selection-for-peak-hours-in-a-service/README.md

 ## Dirichlet process mixture of projected normal distribution with spike-and-slab
 ### Hyperparameters
-We set the hyperparameters for the base measure and the concetration parameter, also we compute the direction vector for the data
+We define the hyperparameters for the base measure and the concentration parameter.
+Additionally, we compute the direction vector for the data.

 ```r
 # SETTING HYPERPARAMETERS -------------------------------------------------